iron-claw-972/iron-claw-972.github.io/about.md

 ## Who are we?

-Iron Claw is an <a href="http://www.usfirst.org/roboticsprograms/frc">FRC</a>
-team run by the Los Gatos High School Robotics Club.
-This year (2016), we will restart team 972 at LGHS.
-We look forward to seeing all of our fellow teams and students at Silicon Valley Regional in April 2016!
+Iron Claw is an [First Robotics Competition (FRC)](http://www.usfirst.org/roboticsprograms/frc) team run by the Los Gatos High School Robotics Club.
+This year we are restarting our FRC team at LGHS.
+We look forward to seeing our fellow teams at the Silicon Valley Regional in April 2016!

 ## Our History